 If you have taken feverfew for more than one week, do not abruptly stop taking it.
 Stopping it too quickly may cause rebound headaches, anxiety, fatigue, muscle stiffness and/or joint pain.

-- Calms rheumatoid arthritis, heals dermatitis, potentially combats cancer and prevents blood clots.
+- Helps calm rheumatoid arthritis, treat dermatitis, potentially combat cancer and prevent blood clots.

 - It comes in capsule, tablet or liquid extract form as a supplement, and its leaves can be eaten raw.